kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-design.md

 ---

-This is the second of _three_ parts in a series of articles about the process of creating my new website.
+This is the second of _three_ parts in a series of essays about the process of creating my new website.

 1. [Inspiration](/new-website-2020-inspiration/)
 2. **Design**